Ruchithamyakala/firstrepo/README.md

 # firstrepo
-what is the purpose of the repo.
+what is the purpose of the repo.<br>
-Ruchitha myakala
+Ruchitha myakala <br>
-2602 frederick avenue,apt-8,saint joseph
+2602 frederick avenue,apt-8,saint joseph <br>